-Provence-Alpes-Côte d’Azur: In 2016, France reorganized its administrative regions in 13 large ones that still stand today.
+Provence-Alpes-Côte d’Azur: In 2016, France reorganized its administrative regions into 13 large ones that still stand today.
 Provence-Alpes-Côte d’Azur is an administrative region in Southeastern France.
-So all three areas that I have heard of as a foreigner, Provence, the Alps and the Côte d’Azur, are grouped into one region.
-Got it.

 Where does Luberon France fit into the picture?

 Luberon: Le Luberon France it turns out, is part of the Vaucluse department.
-It is an area of about 600 sq kilometres in the heart of Provence.
-Much of Luberon France is a national park made up of a massif.
-Geology is not really my thing, so I investigated what a massif is.
-A massif is a group of mountains and in fact, le Luberon has 3 ranges: the Lesser Luberon (le Petit Luberon), the Greater Luberon (le Grand Luberon) and the Eastern Luberon (le Luberon Oriental).
+It is an area of about 232 square miles (600 sq kilometres) in the heart of Provence.
+Much of the Luberon France is a national park made up of a massif.
+A massif is a group of mountains and le Luberon has 3 ranges: the Lesser Luberon (le Petit Luberon), the Greater Luberon (le Grand Luberon) and the Eastern Luberon (le Luberon Oriental).

 Many of the unspoiled medieval villages in Provence are clustered in and around the valleys and plateaus of Luberon France.